 Bills

-SB 2135: NONCONSENSUAL DISCLOSURE OF INTIMATE IMAGES OR PRIVATE IMAGES; FELONY OFFENSE; PENAL CODE; MINORS; VULNERABLE ADULTS
+SB 2135: NONCONSENSUAL DISCLOSURE OF INTIMATE OR PRIVATE IMAGES; FELONY OFFENSE; PENAL CODE; MINORS; VULNERABLE ADULTS

 • Session Year: 2025-2026